Nerajno/React-Movie-App/README.md

 ## Description
 A React movie app built following [Florin Pop's React Movie app](https://youtu.be/sZ0bZGfg_m4) tutorial adding new features.
 It uses reactBootstrap for buttons and forms, use theMovieDb api for movie info and search functionalities.
-A link to th

 Improvements include :
 - Link to Github repo.
 - Sticky navbar.
 - A sort movies feature.